Expat Exchange

 When we asked people living in Lebanon about recreational activities, they mentioned:

 "Residents of Lebanon enjoy a variety of recreational facilities, including beaches, parks, and outdoor activities.
 The country's Mediterranean coastline offers a variety of beaches, from secluded coves to bustling resorts.
 There are also numerous parks and gardens throughout the country, providing a peaceful escape from the hustle and bustle of city life.
 Outdoor activities such as hiking, biking, and camping are popular in Lebanon, and there are many trails and parks to explore.
-Additionally, Lebanon is home to a number of cultural attractions, such as museums, galleries, and historic sites," said an expat in Lebanon.
+Additionally, Lebanon is home to a number of cultural attractions, such as museums, galleries, and historic sites," mentioned an expat living in Lebanon.

 What is the weather like in Lebanon?